pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 <div class="flex flex-wrap md:mt-12">
   <h3>Startup in a Box</h3>
   <p class="pr-12">
     Thinking about turning that side project into a little something more?
-Follow along to stand up a website for your startup on Amazon S3 with Cloudfront and Checkly, all using Pulumi.
+Follow along to stand up a website for your startup on an object store and a CDN from your favorite cloud provider (Google Cloud or AWS) and Checkly, all using Pulumi.
   </p>
   <h3>Prerequisites</h3>

+{{< chooser cloud "aws,gcp" >}}

+{{< choosable cloud aws >}}

   <p>In order to complete this challenge, you'll need a couple things set up in advance.</p>
   <ul>
     <li>